baez97/design-patterns-snake/README.md

 By connecting both classes directly, we are losing flexibility and reusability.

+> In real world, it is not a good idea to program following barely possible future changes.
+We should program today for solving the problems of today.
+This article forces the implementation of Design Patterns just for learning, and some situations are raised so that we can understand the advantages of using them.

 ### The Mediator Pattern
 Mediator is an structural pattern that encapsulates the way two classes interact within a class.
 That is, instead of connecting two classes directly, we connect both to a higher class that will be in charge of their interaction.